mkzyk/CustomReviewScreenForSchedulerFlow/README.md

 7. Save your flow and debug it, once you are satisfied with your result, make it Activate.

-**NOTES:** When you want to use this component on Guest Appointment, please create additional screen component to input Lead info.
+**NOTE1:** When you want to use this component on Guest Appointment, please create an additional screen to input Lead info.

 <img width="50%" alt="image" src="https://github.com/mkzyk/CustomReviewScreenForSchedulerFlow/assets/20549208/b6adf7b7-8d5d-4b89-9b4c-283d3faa33e5">

 This component only displays `{!Lead}` record value from Flow input.
 Please understand that in this way, you can add another custom fields on Lead as well.

+**NOTE2:** You can customize your field label name from Tab setting.